Originally published in 2012 / updated in June 2018

 An important exception is China.
 Thus far it has not been possible to enter China with a vehicle independently.
 You need a travel agency to organize this for you in advance and expect to pay a lot of money.
 Think about at least 150-200 US dollars per day (yes, per day!), just to obtain the proper papers to enter China.
 These Facebook pages may be good resources for you: Overlanding Asia & Overland to Asia.

-Only recently, I believe late 2016 or early 2017, Thailand has sharpened its rules for foreign vehicles.
-I don’t know the details, but again check the Facebook Asia Overland pages I just mentioned under China for updates on this.
+Late 2016 or early 2017, Thailand has sharpened its rules for foreign vehicles.
+I don’t know the details, but again check the Facebook Asia Overland pages I just mentioned for updates on this.

 Carnet de Passage for Europe to Asia (2003-2006)